List of all U-boats

 27 Mar 1944

-Unknown aircraft attacked the boat off Gibraltar as she attempted to enter the Mediterranean.
-The boat was forced to abort to France.
+Unidentified aircraft attacked the boat off Gibraltar as she attempted to enter the Mediterranean, forcing her return to France.
 (Sources: Blair, vol 2, page 508)

 11 Apr 1944

-The inbound (attacked by aircraft off Gibraltar on March 27) boat was caught on the surface with its escort by 15 British Mosquito aircraft.
+After being attacked by aircraft off Gibraltar on 27 March the inbound U-255 was caught on the surface with her escort by 15 British Mosquito aircraft.
 These were in turn attacked by German Ju-88 aircraft.
-The boat reached St. Nazaire with only minor damage.
+The boat reached St. Nazaire with minor damage.
 (Sources: Blair, vol 2, page 508)

 5 recorded attacks on this boat.